 We operate in the rapidly growing market for upscale products in China.
 According to the Frost & Sullivan report, upscale products not only have fashionable appearances, good quality and creative design, but are also associated with artistic, durable and collectable inner value.
-According to the Frost & Sullivan report, the key growth drivers of the upscale product retail industry in China include increase in personal income and growth of the Chinese middle class; attraction to a wider ag range of customers of upscale products; and continuous change in consumption pattern.
-Furthermore, the key growth drivers for online upscale products retail in China include increase in upscale products; large and growing potential market for upscale products outside of first-tier cities; shift in shopping channel of upscale products; and rapidly growing cross-border e-commerce market.
+According to the Frost & Sullivan report, the key growth drivers of the upscale product retail industry in China include increase in personal income and growth of the Chinese middle class; attraction to a wider agrange of customers of upscale products; and continuous change in consumption pattern.
+Furthermore, the key growth drivers for online upscale products retail in Chin include increasing sophistication and knowledge of Chinese urban consumers in upscale products; large and growing potential market for upscale products outside of first-tier cities; shift in shopping channel of upscale products; and rapidly growing cross-border e-commerce market.